54skyxenon/54skyxenon.github.io/content/blog/midlevel-2025.md

 **The 2-year mark is a crucial milestone in every Scalien's career.** Beyond the 5-year post-termination exercise privilege we earn through it, it's an indication that you're dedicated enough to survive the most intense periods of our history.
 For most companies, the 2-year mark signals that you've grown into a mid-level engineer.
 You're capable of working with autonomy, though not yet to the extent of a senior.
 This *somewhat* unlocks the flood of opportunities people often tout about software engineering that entry-level candidates rarely have access to.

 Around 4 months ago, [Meta invested $14B into Scale](https://techcrunch.com/2025/06/13/scale-ai-confirms-significant-investment-from-meta-says-ceo-alexandr-wang-is-leaving/) to hire our leadership for their superintelligence lab.
 After Meta's investment and its payout to Scale employees, the company entered a new chapter.
 I remain bullish on Scale's long-term mission, but it's clear the next phase will be led by a different generation of talent.

+My last reason for moving on was more personal.
+After a year in SF, I relocated to NYC in summer 2024 -- something I'd wanted from the start but couldn't do due to internal policies.
+(Some folks still think I live in SF.)
+The SF headquarters has always been the favorite child in terms of visibility and resources, which made it harder to feel fully integrated with the NYC office.
+I wanted my next company to be based here, where my work life and personal life actually line up.

 ## The Application Process